 Perennials like rosemary, oregano and mint do pretty well in pots.
 Ask your local grower about which others are easiest to grow in your area.
 Make sure the plants get plenty of natural light and be careful not to overwater.

-- Get a statement kettle
+2. Opt for a statement kettle

 Whether you’re going for midrange electric kettle, or a traditional stovetop one, this piece of functional art can really make a statement in your kitchen.